-In 2016, an 11.1 % share of the EU-28 population lived in households that spent 40 % or more of their equivalised disposable income on housing (see Table 1).

-The proportion of the population whose housing costs exceeded 40 % of their equivalised disposable income was highest for tenants with market price rents (28.0 %) and lowest for persons in owner-occupied dwellings with a loan or mortgage (5.4 %).
+The proportion of the population whose housing costs exceeded 40 % of their equivalised disposable income was highest for tenants with market price rents (25.1 %) and lowest for persons in owner-occupied dwellings with a loan or mortgage (4.0 %) (see Table 1).

-The EU-28 average masks significant differences between the EU Member States: at one extreme there were a number of countries where a relatively small proportion of the population lived in households where housing costs exceeded 40 % of their disposable income, notably Malta (1.4 %) and Cyprus (3.1 %).
-At the other extreme, just over two out of every five people (40.5 %) in Greece and just over one in five (20.7 %) of the population in Bulgaria spent more than 40 % of their equivalised disposable income on housing, as did around one in six people in Germany (15.8 %) and Denmark (15.0 %).
+The EU-27 average masks significant differences between the EU Member States: at one extreme there was a number of countries where a relatively small proportion of the population lived in households where housing costs exceeded 40 % of their disposable income in 2018, notably Malta (1.7 %) and Cyprus (2.0 %).
+At the other extreme, two out of every five persons (39.5 %) in Greece and more than one in six (17.9 %) of the population in Bulgaria spent more than 40 % of their equivalised disposable income on housing, as did around one in seven persons in Denmark (14.7 %) and Germany (14.2 %).

-The data used in this article are primarily derived from microdata from EU statistics on income and living conditions (EU-SILC).
+The data used in this article are primarily derived from micro data from EU statistics on income and living conditions (EU-SILC).
 The EU-SILC survey is carried out annually and is the main survey that measures income and living conditions in Europe.
 The reference population is all private households and their current members residing in the territory of an EU Member State at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
-The data for the EU-28 and the euro area are population-weighted averages of data for the Member States.
+The data for the EU and the euro area are population-weighted averages of national data.